kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 If you are performing a funds transfer and updating multiple bank account tables with debiting one and crediting the other, they must all complete successfully or there will be an imbalance.

+Exclude SQL code that does not need to be include in the transaction.
+Keep transactions shrt.

 ### Here is a basic transaction pattern.

 ```sql